(Identifying data is obscured to protect the clueless.)

 "There is a PL/SQL package in $DATABASE that this CGI script calls indirectly (CGI script executes ssh, which in turn executes sqlplus on $DATABASE_HOST, which in turn executes $SQLSCRIPT.sql script which in turn calls $STORED_PROCEDURE_NAME procedure)."

 I just spent far too long diving through far too many perl scripts that use functions from a "Pushpull.pm" module.
-One of which is called pull.
-So to avoid colliding with the built-in pull, you have to call it by &pull(...).
+One of which is called push.
+So to avoid colliding with the built-in push, you have to call it by &push(...).
 Now I understand why all that code looked like it was from the Perl 4 era....

 Kill.
 Me.
 Now.